AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 The World Health Organization has set an absolute limit on the concentration of fluoride in drinking water at 1.5$\mathrm{\frac{mg}{L}}$ in order to minimize the negative impacts of elevated fluoride on human health.
 Dental fluorosis, the mildest condition caused by the consumption of fluoride, can begin with water concentrations above 0.9$\mathrm{\frac{mg}{L}}$.
 Skeletal fluorosis, a much more serious condition, can begin to develop with fluoride concentrations above 3$\mathrm{\frac{mg}{L}}$.
 Lastly, At concentrations above 10$\mathrm{\frac{mg}{L}}$ crippling skeletal fluorosis will begins to occur  [(WHO, 2004)](http://www.who.int/water_sanitation_health/dwq/chemicals/fluoride.pdf).
 The cases of dental fluorosis, the most mild indicator of excessive fluoride, varies across India, but has been shown to range from 13-91 percent depending on the demographic in question and their geographic location [(Arlappa et al., 2013)](http://www.ijrdh.com/files/11.Fluorosis.pdf).
 While there is no established average for fluoride in Indian groundwater, concentrations in some extreme cases have been measured to be as high as 20$\mathrm{\frac{mg}{L}}$ in some regions but most frequently are below 5$\mathrm{\frac{mg}{L}}$ [(LeChevallier and Au, 2004)](http://www.who.int/water_sanitation_health/publications/9241562552/en/).

 The Bureau of Indian Standards have created water quality standards designed to protect the public from the adverse effects of fluoride.
 They have set the upper limit for fluoride at 1 $\mathrm{\frac{mg}{L}}$ and the permissible limit in the absence of an alternate source at 1.5 $\mathrm{\frac{mg}{L}}$ [(Bureau of Indian Standards, 2012)](http://archive.org/details/gov.in.is.10500.2012).
 The fluoride team has set their fluoride standards to the standards set by the Bureau of Indian Standards and therefore will be striving to achieve an effluent fluoride concentration of 1 $\mathrm{\frac{mg}{L}}$ or lower.
 The team will be experimenting with fluoride concentrations up to 20 $\mathrm{\frac{mg}{L}}$ in order to simulate the highest concentrations our systems may encounter out in the field.

+The objectives for the 2018 Summer Fluoride team are:
+1. Create an adsorption model to determine the optimal PACl dosage for varying concentrations of fluoride.
+2. Fabricate a user-friendly gravity-powered fluoride removal system that will be used for research.
+The goal is for the system to be easily adjustable so that various parameters can be tested.

 ## Previous Work